words/gunning-fog/readme.md

-Given an object containing the number of words (`word`), the number of sentences (`sentence`), and the number of complex (exlcuding jargon, proper nouns, compound words) polysillabic (three or more syllables) words (`complexPolysillabicWord`) in a document, returns the grade level associated with the document.
+Given an object containing the number of words (`word`), the number of sentences (`sentence`), and the number of complex (excluding jargon, proper nouns, compound words) polysillabic (three or more syllables) words (`complexPolysillabicWord`) in a document, returns the grade level associated with the document.